 What you will receive:

 A 1-2 page summary write up that outlines the strengths and weakness of your character, plot and story structure.
-A phone call to discuss my summary.
+A phone call to discuss my summary if necessary.

 What you will pay: